firebase/FirebaseUI-Android/auth/README.md

 for short is a constant defined in our activity: `private static final int RC_SIGN_IN = 100;`.
 The number you chose is arbitrary as long as it doesn't conflict with other `startActivityForResult` requests you might be making.
-In [response codes](#response-codes), you will see how we can use `RC_SIGN_IN` to differentiate between multiple requests `startActivityForResult`.
+In [response codes](#response-codes), you will see how we can use `RC_SIGN_IN` to differentiate between multiple `startActivityForResult` requests.

 You can enable sign-in providers like Google Sign-In or Facebook Log In by calling the `setProviders` method: